 AVTEC makes every attempt to provide safe and secure living conditions for students.
 Students are encouraged to make proper, responsible use of all security provisions, such as room keys.
 AVTEC is not responsible for lost or stolen personal belongings.
 Storage of personal belongings during vacations and school closures is at the student’s own risk.
 Firearms or weapons are not allowed in any AVTEC facility.

 All students, both full-time and part-time, may eat in the cafeteria.
-If you live in the dormitory you will have a meal plan.
+If you live in the dormitory all meals are included.
 If you do not live in the dormitory, meals can be purchased for a fee at the Business Office, 8:00 a.m. to 5:00 p.m., Monday through Friday.
-There is a discount for volume purchases.
 Meal tickets are not refundable.

 Items to Bring